StefanBelic1/Mono_QA_zadatak/BUG_REPORT.md

 **Type:** UX / Functional Bug
 **Severity:** Medium
-**Environment:** Chrome, Windows 10, Android 14
+**Environment:** Chrome-version 142.0.7444.162, Windows 10, Android 14

 ### Steps to Reproduce
-1. Open the application and go to the Create Album page.
+1. Login to the application (https://demo.baasic.com/angular/starterkit-photo-gallery/login) and go to the Create Album page.
 2. Enter a valid Album Name and Description.
 3. Click Save Album.
 4. Observe that a new screen appears saying "Almost done!", asking to upload a cover image.